spatocode/generic-program/README.md

 # Generic Program

 # Usage
-This program can be used as a package or run as a standalone program from the commandline
+This program can be used by running the below command from the commandline

-To run the program as a standalone
 `python3 program.py <input_file> <output_file>`

 Example: